SOC 1/SSAE 16/ISAE 3402

 Each client is provided with their own database and clients data is properly segregated with no chance of data interference.

-Apty’s network and architecture work on Heroku’s physical infrastructure which communicates with Amazon AWS, Amazon EC2, and Amazon RDS.
+Apty’s network and architecture work on Amazon AWS, Amazon EC2, and Amazon RDS.
 Amazon Web Services (AWS) delivers a highly scalable cloud computing platform with high availability and reliability.
 In order to provide end-to-end security and privacy, AWS has built its services in accordance with the best security practices providing appropriate security features and documents on how to best utilize them.
 Apty leverages those features and best practices to create a highly secure application environment that ensures confidentiality, integrity, and availability of its data such as what Amazon RDS provides to maintain trust and confidence.
 Below are the relevant security certifications and accreditation that Apty has incorporated.